 HOW DO YOU KNOW?

-For pitchside assessment, a result differing from the pre-season baseline means a doctor should be consulted.
+An initial reading or “baseline” will be taken.
+For subsequent assessment, a result that differs from the previous test will mean a doctor should be consulted.

-After appropriate rest and treatment, return to normal suggests to the doctor that it may be OK to play (if all other signs and symptoms have abated).
+After appropriate rest and treatment, return to the baseline will assist the doctor to decide whether it is OK for the subject to return to normal sporting activity (if all other signs and symptoms of the initial event have abated).

 The Nurochek headset